ramensoftware/windows-11-taskbar-styling-guide/Themes/CleanSlate/README.md

 ## Theme selection

-> [!NOTE]
-> The theme is not integrated into the mod, please see manual installation below
+The theme is integrated into the mod, and can be simply selected from the mod's
+settings:

+* Open the Windows 11 Taskbar Styler mod in Windhawk.
+* Go to the "Settings" tab.
+* Select the theme and save the settings.

 ## Manual installation

 The theme styles can also be imported manually.
 To do that, follow these steps:

-- Open the Windows 11 Taskbar Styler mod in Windhawk.
+* Open the Windows 11 Taskbar Styler mod in Windhawk.
-- Go to the "Advanced" tab.
+* Go to the "Advanced" tab.
-- Copy the content for theme below to the text box under "Mod settings" and click "Save".
+* Copy the content below to the text box under "Mod settings" and click "Save".
-- Do the same for "Taskbar Labels for Windows 11"
+* Do the same for "Taskbar Labels for Windows 11".

 <details>
 <summary>Content to import (click to expand)</summary>